LangGraphvsCrewAIvsAutoGen

 AutoGen's Approach

 AutoGen manages context through conversation history.
-Each agent in a dialogue maintains its own conversational memory, and the orchestration layer tracks the overall conversation state.
+Each agent in a dialogue maintains its own conversational memory, and the orchestration layer tracks overall conversation state.

 The Multi-Agent Context Challenge